Jacques-on-Call/edit-ui/snag-list-doc.md

 ## Content Editor Toolbar

 *   **Problem:** The experimental floating toolbar is unreliable and difficult to use.
-*   **Agreed Solution:** Shelve the floating toolbar.
+*   **Agreed Solution:** [DONE - 2025-12-29] Shelve the floating toolbar.
 Implement a new "Side Panel" toolbar that slides out from the left app edge when text is selected.
 This panel will contain the full set of styling options and will slide *over* the content.

 #### Technical Implementation Plan